lesoame/LeandroSoares31/README.md

 This year in August I participated a Hackathon organized by Recode and I got to pass the selection process to take a Full Stack developer course.
 Today my focus on studies is totally in software development because I intend to work as Full Stack.

-- 🔭 I’m currently working on Sales engineering.
+- 🔭 I’m looking for a new position in programming area.

-- 🌱 Currently learning: HTML, CSS/Bootstrap, JavaScript, PHP and ReactJS.
+- 🌱 Below are some of technologies I have knowledge:

+#.
+HTML5
+#.
+CSS
+#.
+JavaScript
+#.
+Bootstrap
+#.
+PHP
+#.
+MySQL and NoSQL (MongoDB)
+#.
+ReactJS and React Native
+#.
+NodeJS
+#.
+Python
+#.
+Agile Methods
+#.
+DevOps

 - 📫 Find me here: LinkedIn: https://www.linkedin.com/in/leandro-soares-10671186/